-Perhaps the most important database for you to learn to use is the Community of Science (COS).
-UCSD has a subscription that allows the UCSD community to access COS free of charge.
-Using an internet enabled computer with a UCSD IP address, you can browse COS 's extensive library of more than 400,000 funding opportunities.
-Among the most useful features COS has to offer are (1) the ability to create an online searchable online curriculum vitae , (2) an automatic “BioSketch” feature that generates the PHS 398 form required any time you apply to the National Institutes of Health, and (3) the ability to create custom funding alerts that will send you an e-mail any time a new funding opportunity becomes available.
+Perhaps the most important database for you to learn to use is Pivot (the Community of Science).
+UCSD has a subscription that allows the UCSD community to access Pivot free of charge.
+Using an internet enabled computer with a UCSD IP address, you can browse Pivot's extensive library of more than 400,000 funding opportunities.
+Among the most useful features Pivot has to offer are (1) the ability to create an online searchable online curriculum vitae , (2) an automatic “BioSketch” feature that generates the PHS 398 form required any time you apply to the National Institutes of Health, and (3) the ability to create custom funding alerts that will send you an e-mail any time a new funding opportunity becomes available.

 Once you've found an appropriate funding opportunity using these different resources, the next step is to write a winning grant application.
 Many graduate students find this part of the funding process to be time-consuming, difficult, quirky and downright mysterious.
 In reality, grant writing is all these and more.

 Learning how to write successful grant applications is like learning any new skill.
 You'll need to invest some time studying, you'll need to practice, and most important, you'll want to enlist the help of a successful grant-writer in your field.